 UMD will still accept application materials submitted through Naviance, Parchment and mail.
 For a list of acceptable submission methods, review our Submitting Documents page.
-Items submitted outside of the Coalition can take up to two weeks to process and reflect in the Application Tracker.
+Items submitted outside of the StandOut Admissions Network can take up to two weeks to process and reflect in the Application Tracker.

 Yes, we superscore both the SAT and ACT.
 We use the highest subscores from the SAT and ACT in our review of your application, so it is to your benefit to submit all of your test scores.
 Please note that we will accept scores from the redesigned SAT, first administered in March 2016, but these scores will not be combined with scores from the old SAT.

-When you indicate that you are applying to UMD in MyCoalition, you will have access to your Checklist, which tracks your progress toward completing UMD’s application.
-It can take up to two weeks for documents submitted outside of the Coalition to process and reflect in your Checklist.
+When you indicate that you are applying to UMD in StandOut Admissions Network, you will have access to your Checklist, which tracks your progress toward completing UMD’s application.
+It can take up to two weeks for documents submitted outside of the platform to process and reflect in your Checklist.

 Once you have submitted your application, you will see an in-platform pop up notifying you that your submission was successful.
 You will also receive an email from the Office of Undergraduate Admissions confirming that your application has been submitted.
 Neither of these notifications guarantee that the submitted application was complete.